|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Bound quarto volume, 840 pp. Title on the spine: “Phylosophische Encycopädie aus den Vorlesungen von I. Kant”.
-The volume contains four texts: (1) this 144 page set of notes on philosophical encyclopedia (an-Friedländer 4.1), (2) a nine-page student essay originating from one of Kant’s metaphysics lectures, (3) an 840 page set of anthropology notes (an-Friedländer 4.3), and (4) a 52 page set of physics notes (an-Friedländer 4.4).
+The volume contains four texts: (1) the 144 page set of notes on philosophical encyclopedia (an-Friedländer 4.1), (2) a nine-page student essay originating from one of Kant’s metaphysics lectures, (3) an 840 page set of anthropology notes (an-Friedländer 4.3), and (4) a 52 page set of physics notes (an-Friedländer 4.4).
 Each manuscript is paginated separately.

 David Joachim Friedländer [bio], owned lecture notes on anthropology (two sets), physical geography, moral philosophy, and physics, apart from these notes on philosophical encyclopedia.
 [Lehmann 1980; AA 29:663]

 Richter [1974, 65] identifies this fragment as coming from Kant’s logic lectures (as does Kuehn [1983)]), and counts eight sheets.
 It is in fact a 9 page untitled student essay, and appears to be prepared in conjunction with Kant’s metaphysics lectures — specifically, §§7-18 (on possibility) of Baumgarten’s Metaphysics.
 The manuscript contains four marginalia written in Kant’s hand, and the student essay along with Kant’s marginalia — Reflections ##3718-3721 — are printed at AA 17: 262-69.

 (1) Ms: Berlin, SBPK, Haus II [Ms. germ. quart.
 400.1].

 (2) Lehmann [1980; AA 29: 5-45].
 Corresponds to Ms. 3-144.

 (3) Garelli .
 Translation into Italian of AA 29: 5-45, 672-682, 721-23.